wolfplain/miniRPC/README.md

 * all the source headers and libraries are in the `./build/miniRPC/include` and `./build/miniRPC/lib` directory.

+* also you can try use the docker to intall the libraries to your local host.

 ### Executing program

 * go into the miniRPC directory, and run ./build.sh. it will automatically create a build directory.